What Do Natural Sciences Manager Do?

 - Geochemical Manager

 There were about 56,700 jobs for Natural Sciences Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 5,600 new jobs for Natural Sciences Manager by 2026.
-Due to new job openings and attrition, there will be an average of 5,200 job openings in this field each year.
+The BLS estimates 5,200 yearly job openings in this field.

 The states with the most job growth for Natural Sciences Manager are Utah, Arizona, and Missouri.
 Watch out if you plan on working in Alaska, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.